Tutorials C# Logical Programs Tutorial

 Q6: Optimize from O(n²) to O(n)?

-A: Hash map for lookups, two pointers for sorted arrays, prefix sum for range queries.
+A: Hash map for lookups, two pointers on sorted data, prefix sum for range queries.

 Coding round